ihor/NSPL/README.md

 ## nspl\a\lazy
 Provides lazy versions of functions from ```\nspl\a```

 Sometimes instead of arrays we work with [iterators](http://php.net/manual/en/class.iterator.php).
-They might perform some heavy calculations, make API requests, etc. In case we don't need to fetch all the results it is reasonable to use functions from ```\nspl\a\lazy```.
+They might perform some heavy calculations, make API requests, etc. In case we don't need to fetch all the results, it is reasonable to use functions from ```\nspl\a\lazy```.
 To understand how they work have a look at the following example.

 Let's define a function which wraps a generator function and logs all the values it yields:
 ```php